jpalardy/jpalardy.github.io/_posts/2013-11-07-comparing-command-line-json-pretty-printers.markdown

 ## Input Files

-The worst-case is what I used: a mix of strings, numbers and booleans without any human-friendly spaces or alignment.
+The worst-case is what I used: a mix of strings, numbers, and booleans without any human-friendly spaces or alignment.

 sample.json: